mariadb-corporation/MaxScale/Documentation/Monitors/MySQL-Monitor.md

 servers.
 When the option is disabled, the servers will only receive the _Slave of External Server_ status and they will not be used.

+### `failover`

+Enable automated master failover.
+This parameter expects a boolean value and the default value is false.

+When the failover functionality is enabled, traditional MariaDB Master-Slave clusters will automatically elect a new master if the old master goes down.
+The failover functionality will not take place when MaxScale is configured as a passive instance.
+For details on how MaxScale behaves in passive mode, see the following documentation of `failover_timeout`.

+If an attempt at failover fails or multiple master servers are detected, an error is logged and the failover functionality is disabled.
+If this happens, the cluster must be fixed manually and the failover needs to be re-enabled via the REST API or MaxAdmin.

+### `failover_timeout`

+The timeout for the cluster failover in seconds.
+The default value is 90 seconds.

+If no successful failover takes place within the configured time period, a message is logged and the failover functionality is disabled.

+This parameter also controls how long a MaxScale instance that has transitioned from passive to active will wait for a failover to take place after an apparent loss of a master server.
+If no new master server is detected within the configured time period, the failover will be initiated again.

 ## Using the MySQL Monitor With Binlogrouter

 Since MaxScale 2.2 it's possible to detect a replication setup